isamu-isozaki/teamai_test/tools-and-tips/index.html.md

 ## Google Forms templates

-Use these [Gitlab branded form templates](https://drive.google.com/open?id=0BxrZ6azkqZ1bVDl1TTZuelFOb1k) when creating internal or external surveys or forms.
+Use these [Gitlab branded form templates](https://drive.google.com/open?id=0BxrZ6azkqZ1bVDl1TTZuelFOb1k/index.html.md) when creating internal or external surveys or forms.
 Make a copy of the form and only edit the copy; do not edit the template itself.

 ## Calendly

-[Calendly](https://calendly.com/) connects to your Google calendar so people can book a time with you without having a Google Account.
+[Calendly](https://calendly.com/index.html.md/index.html.md) connects to your Google calendar so people can book a time with you without having a Google Account.

-1. Set up a [Calendly](https://calendly.com/) account.
+1. Set up a [Calendly](https://calendly.com/index.html.md/index.html.md) account.
 1. Link it to your GitLab Google Calendar to make it possible for people to schedule a call with you.
 1. All meetings will have the same Google Hangouts URL on your calendar based on your @gitlab.com email handle.
 You can use that in the booking text above.
-Events on your calendar will automatically have the Google Hangouts URL added, so you can use [the plus landing page](https://plus.google.com/hangouts/_/gitlab.com) to quickly jump into the call.
+Events on your calendar will automatically have the Google Hangouts URL added, so you can use [the plus landing page](https://plus.google.com/hangouts/_/gitlab.com/index.html.md) to quickly jump into the call.
 Please note that the appointment will show up in other people's calendars with a different link, so it is essential that you set a text with the link for your time slot as specified below.
-1. Set up the 45 minute time slot with the following event description text (replacing XXXXX with your @gitlab.com handle):
+1. Set up the 45 minute time slot with the following event description text (replacing XXXXX with your @gitlab.com handle/index.html.md):

     > This will be a Zoom Meeting at https://gitlab.zoom.us/XXXXX
     >